On a general many-dimensional excited random walk: Displacement estimates and tails of the regeneration times

-\begin{rmk} The condition~\eqref{cond_on_A} is enough for our needs in this paper, but, in fact, from the proof of Proposition~\ref{p_advance} one can see that it can be relaxed in the following way: if in the strip of width $O(n^{\frac{1}{2}+\hat\alpha})$ (where $0<\hat\alpha<\alpha$) there are not more than $O(n^{\frac{1}{2}+\alpha})$ eaten cookies, then the process is likely to advance by at least $O(n^{\frac{1}{2}+\hat\alpha})$ by time~$n$. \end{rmk}
+Hence, using (\ref{Azuma}) and Proposition~\ref{phitpoints}, we conclude the proof of Proposition~\ref{padvance}. \end{pf} \begin{rmk} Condition (\ref{condonA}) is enough for our needs in this paper, but, in fact, from the proof of Proposition~\ref{padvance} one can see that it can be relaxed in the following way: if in the strip of width $O(n^{{1/2}+\hat\alpha})$ (where $0<\hat\alpha<\alpha$) there are not more than $O(n^{{1/2}+\alpha})$ eaten cookies, then the process is likely to advance by at least $O(n^{{1/2}+\hat\alpha})$ by time $n$. \end{rmk}